tvl-labs/hyperlane-cardano/docs/design.md

 validate(transaction: Transaction) -> true | false

 EUTxO {
+    // Address that can spend this UTXO address
     // Hash of the transaction in which this EUTxO was produced txHash
     // Index of EUTxO inside the producing transaction txIndex
-    // Tokens minted in this transaction
+    // Value carried on in this transaction (ADA or tokens) value
-    tokens
     // Payload attached to the EUTxO
-    datum: Datum = <arbitrary data>
+    datum = <arbitrary data to be used in the next transactions>
 }
 ```